KelvinHere/Yoga_Milestone_4/README.md

 contact page
 subsort rating so lessons with most reviews appear higher
 ## Bugs
-add to basket when navbar is collapsed shows on top left - move basket to collapsed nav messages not showing color on topbar
+messages not showing color on topbar
 Error on stripe checkout when checking out on deployed version